-On arrival at the Mill, volunteers are allocated their (bunk bedded) room for the weekend and await the London passengers whilst chatting, nibbling and sipping the odd glass of wine/beer etc. Around 21.00, a delicious 2 course supper is served, with wines, beers and coffee/tea to finish.
+On arrival at The Mill, volunteers are allocated their (bunk bedded) room for the weekend and await the London passengers whilst chatting, nibbling and sipping the odd glass of wine/beer etc. Around 21.00, a delicious 2 course supper is served, with wines, beers and coffee/tea to finish.

 Saturday morning begins soon after 08.00 with a cooked English breakfast after which the list of jobs for the weekend is allocated.
 Mid morning and mid afternoon on Saturday and Sunday there is a refreshment break with plenty on offer to replace the calories already spent.
 Saturday and Sunday lunchtimes are equally enjoyable fuel stops.
 Probably Saturday evening's supper is the most eagerly awaited meal as it is a chance to unwind and hopefully chase away the twinges from the day's labour, with more medicinal compound.
 A Table Tennis Tournament is always on offer for those game before climbing the wooden hill for a restful night's sleep.

-Sunday morning is a slightly later start - 0830 - when a delicious continental breakfast awaits.
+Sunday morning is a slightly later start - 08.30 - when a delicious continental breakfast awaits.

 It is always hoped that the weather will be kind to us on these weekends as a lot of the chores are outside.
 There are always inside jobs on the list.
 Indeed no job or contribution is too small.